bjeptum/alx-interview/0x06-starwars_api/README.md

 ## Star Wars Characters

 ### Project Overview
-The Star Wars Characters" project required me to interact with an external API to fetch and display information about Star Wars characters based on the movie ID provided as an argument.
+The Star Wars Characters project required me to interact with an external API to fetch and display information about Star Wars characters based on the movie ID provided as an argument.
 I used Node.js and the `request` module to fetch data from the Star Wars API and display character names.

 ### Requirements